vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 `kubectl get secret my-nodeapp-registry-secret -n demo -o yaml > namespaces/image-pull-secret.yaml`{{execute}}

-Clean up the secret from the namespace `kubectl delete secret my-nodeapp-registry-secret -n demo`{{execute}} and let Flux take over handling it.

 Before you commit and push the new `config/namespaces/image-pull-secret.yaml` file to GitLab, open the file in the editor and remove the lines with "creationTimestamp", "resourceVersion", and "uid"

 `git add . && git commit -m "Adding image pull secret" && git push`{{execute}}